Extension OAuth 2.0

 Same as for obtaining the offline token.

-Online token
+Online Token

 To obtain an online access-token, you can send a POST